chainer/chainer/docs/source/contribution.rst

 However, even if your code is not complete, you can send a PR as a *work-in-progress (WIP) PR* by prefixing the PR title with ``[WIP]``.
 If you just describe the PR, the core team and other contributors can join the discussion about how to proceed with it.
-WIP PRs may occasionally be be useful for discussing based on concrete code.
+WIP PRs may occasionally be useful for discussing based on concrete code.

 When a PR is created (or updated), it is automatically tested in the CI environment.
 Once tests pass and the PR is approved by a reviewer from the core team, it will be merged.